maflcko/b-c-gui-translations-review/reviews/sl.md

         <translation>Obrezujem ...</translation>

 YES
-The translation "Obrezujem ..." is incomplete and omits the object "blockstore," which is necessary for clarity.
-Also, there is an unnecessary space before the ellipsis.
-A better translation would be:

-"Obrezujem blokovno skladišče…"
+The translation "Obrezujem ..." is not fully accurate.
+The term "blockstore" is missing from the translation, and the ellipsis "..." does not follow the source, which uses a single Unicode ellipsis character (…).

+Correct translation:
+Obrezujem shrambi blokov…
 ```
 </details>

+Number of issues: 34.